-AIM Physiotherapy provides assessment and therapy services for clients who have movement, posture, balance, strength or physical endurance difficulties.
+AIM Physiotherapy provides assessment and paediatric physiotherapy services for clients who have movement, posture, balance, strength or physical endurance difficulties.
 Our focus is on children from birth, preterm and term, to 7 years.
 We also provide services for older children and young adults.

-We provide individual and group therapy to achieve goals in the following areas.
+We provide individual and group paediatric physiotherapy to achieve goals in the following areas.
 These include;

 - playing with people & toys